2sic/2sxc-docs/2sxc Docs Generator/pages/basics/configuration/settings/images/recipes.md

 <img src="~/assets/features/settings-stack.svg" class="feature">

-# Recipes in Image Resize Settings in 2sxc ✨ new!
+# Recipes in Image Resize Settings in 2sxc ✨ new

 [!include[](~/pages/basics/stack/_shared-float-summary.md)]
 <style>.context-box-summary .data-configuration { visibility: visible; }</style>

 Version 13.10 will introduce a new [ImageService](xref:ToSic.Sxc.Services.IImageService) which can generate advanced multi-resolution `img` and `picture` tags.
 As the configuration can be quite complex, it is explained here:

 ## A Resize Recipe